 We are unable to produce the same grouped analysis as presented in Figure 3 for the devolved administrations because of smaller sample sizes within each age group.
-However, estimates of positivity by single year of age for Wales, Northern Ireland and Scotland using a different model are in the following section and in our accompanying datasets.
+However, estimates of positivity by single year of age for Wales, Northern Ireland and Scotland using a different model are available in accompanying datasets (these refer to our previous release of 26 August 2022 and have not been updated this week because of the shortened publication cycle to accommodate the August bank holiday).